arago/ActionHandlers/winrm-with-certificate-authority/Readme.md

 ## AutoPilot ActionHandler

 The remaining steps need to be taken on the AutoPilot engine node.

+### Limitations

+* The entire decoded command received by the remote server cannot be longer than ~8191 characters in total.
+See http://support.microsoft.com/kb/830473

 ### Installing python >= 2.7.9